Sanrax/flashcart-guides/docs/cart-guides/dspico.md

     1. Insert the SD card back into your cart, plug the cart into your DS, and see if it boots into the menu.

-### Running DSiWare on a DSpico (DSi & 3DS only)
+!!! tip "Running DSiWare on a DSpico (DSi & 3DS only)"

-Please see [this guide](/flashcart-guides/tutorials/dsiware/#__tabbed_1_3) for running DSiWare on a DSpico.
+    See the [DSiWare guide](/flashcart-guides/tutorials/dsiware/#__tabbed_1_3) for running DSiWare on a DSpico.

-### Troubleshooting:
+---

+!!! failure "Troubleshooting"

-#### *Games lag or randomly freeze on my DSpico, or the DSpico does not load reliably.
-I have confirmed my MicroSD card is a name-brand and is genuine.*
+    ***Games lag or randomly freeze on my DSpico, or the DSpico does not load reliably.
+I have confirmed my MicroSD card is a name-brand and is genuine.***

     - Your DSpico may be on an older firmware before fixes for some microSD card models were added.
 Please flash the latest firmware by following the [firmware flashing guide.](#flashing-dspico-firmware)

-#### *I have a Nintendo DSi with HiyaCFW and it stays on the WRFU Tester screen for a long time.*
+    ***I have a Nintendo DSi with HiyaCFW and it stays on the WRFU Tester screen for a long time.***

     - When using a DSi with HiyaCFW on a large SD card, the WRFUxxed exploit slows down due to a quirk of the base WRFU Tester ROM.
 Switch the DSi console SD to a smaller one, or [install Hybrid FW](#flashing-dspico-firmware) to avoid WRFU Tester.

-#### *The DSpico is not detected by my DS, DSi or 3DS system or hangs at the DS(i) splash screen.*
+    ***The DSpico is not detected by my DS, DSi or 3DS system or hangs at the DS(i) splash screen.***

     - Check that a MicroSD card is inserted and that you have flashed the firmware to the DSpico if applicable.
 If it still does not show up, try using some compressed air to blow out your console's cartridge slot.

-!!! note "Phenom Mod DSPico USB-C users"
+    !!! note "Phenom Mod DSPico USB-C Users"

-    Special note for Phenom Mod DSPico USB-C users: A physical issue with the flashcart's shell has been identified.
+        A physical issue with the shell of Phenom Mod carts has been identified.
 If you have properly configured your flashcart and it still doesn't load, carefully apply pressure on the flashcart with your finger while your console is running.
 If the flashcart's menu icon pops up, you may need to replace the shell.
 You may qualify for a replacement shell, free of charge.
 Please see [here](https://store.phenommod.com/product/dspico-pre-order/) for more info.
-A link to the replacement form can be found [here](https://docs.google.com/forms/d/e/1FAIpQLSfVeUiYKAfBDZi96PxnnWghlr17539KDZ9jGpLQjH2z6W5_UA/viewform?usp=publish-editor).
+The replacement form can be found [here](https://docs.google.com/forms/d/e/1FAIpQLSfVeUiYKAfBDZi96PxnnWghlr17539KDZ9jGpLQjH2z6W5_UA/viewform?usp=publish-editor).

-#### *I get "Error: Failed to mount SD card.", or a blue screen after booting the DSpico with the WRFUxxed firmware.*
+    ***I get "Error: Failed to mount SD card.", or a blue screen after booting the DSpico with the WRFUxxed firmware.***

     - Mounting your microSD card failed.
 Try reformatting it or try a different micro SD card.
 Also confirm that it is a genuine.
 If all else fails, You may need to flash an updated firmware with MicroSD fixes as mentioned above.

-#### *I get "ERROR: Failed to open Pico Loader file.", or a red screen after booting the DSpico with the WRFUxxed firmware.*
+    ***I get "ERROR: Failed to open Pico Loader file.", or a red screen after booting the DSpico with the WRFUxxed firmware.***

     - The `/_pico/picoLoader9.bin` or `/_pico/picoLoader7.bin` files could not be opened.
-Check that you copied all necessary files to the micro SD card, see [setup guide](#setup-guide) above.
+Check that you copied all necessary files to the micro SD card, see the [setup guide](#setup-guide) above.